welvet/SillyTavern-MessageSummarize/README.md

 ### Changelog
 #### v0.8.0
 **IMPORTANT #1:** The number of tokens used for your summaries will be broken and you will need to update your config.
-See below.

 **IMPORTANT #2:** You must be on the ST staging branch as it relies on the following PR: https://github.com/SillyTavern/SillyTavern/pull/3544#issue-2873858897